Wahyudi Hamisi

-Wahyudi Setiawan Hamisi (born 28 July 1997) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Persijap Jepara.
+Wahyudi Setiawan Hamisi (born 28 July 1997) is an Indonesian professional footballer who plays as a defensive midfielder for Super League club Persita Tangerang.

 Club career

 Borneo Samarinda

 He was signed for Borneo Samarinda to play in Liga 1 for the 2017 season.
 Hamisi made his first-team debut on 29 April 2017 in a match against Persegres Gresik United.
 On 6 August 2018, Hamisi scored his first goal for Borneo against Mitra Kukar in the 8th minute at the Batakan Stadium, Balikpapan.

 PSS Sleman

 Hamisi was signed for PSS Sleman to play in Liga 1 in the 2023–24 season.
 He made his debut on 1 July 2023 in a match against Bali United at the Kapten I Wayan Dipta Stadium, Gianyar.

 Persijap Jepara

-On 19 June 2025, Hamisi officially signed Persijap Jepara.
+On 19 June 2025, Hamisi officially joined Persijap Jepara.